goblint/analyzer/docs/sas21-artifact-description.md

       differences between different approaches.
 If you added a new analysis make sure to pass `--sets exp.privatization chosenname` to the script.

 ### Outline of how the code is structured
+Lastly, we give a general outline of how code in the Goblint framework is organized:

 The source code is in the directory src, where the subdirectories are structured as follows: